 MORE: Where are the cast of Downton Abbey now?

 Fans also rushed to post comments, with one writing: "My favourite sister."
 Another said: "Sibs could brighten any day."
 A third fan commented: "Beautiful inside and out."
+Others were reminded of the sadness they felt when the character died of eclampsia.

 Jessica got her breakout role in Downton back in 2010.
 She has since appeared in costume drama series Harlots, Jamaica Inn, Black Mirror and The Riot Club.